dirkpetersen/nvflare-cancer/README.md

 To run NVFlare on WSL Linux, you need an NVidia GPU in your Laptop and Windows 11 or a qualifying version of Windows 10.
 Please [see details here](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl).

-Login as `Org Admin` at `https://myproject.mydomain.edu` and under DOWNLOADS -> Client Sites -> WSL-RTX3080 click "Download Startup Kit" and keep the password.
+Login as `Org Admin` at `https://myproject.mydomain.edu` and confirm that you have added a client site, that you perhaps call WSL-RTX3080 based on the GPUs you use.
+After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> WSL-RTX3080, click "Download Startup Kit" and keep the password (copy it somewhere)

-Move the file to the location where you launched the console install earlier, unzip the server startup kit and enter the password
+Move the file to the project folder in your file system, unzip it and paste the password when prompted

 ```bash
 unzip WSL-RTX3080.zip